MightyBurger/curveball/README.md

 Curveball produces Quake3 map data you can copy and paste into a program like [Trenchbroom].

-You can use [Curveball on the Web]!

 ## Features

 Curveball generates a wider variety of curves than what is possible with [curve.c].

-Curveball currently supports generating these curves:
+Curveball supports generating these curves:

 - curve-classic
 - curve-slope